They

 Uzumma broke out of her reverie to find that Mama Nnukwu had just finished her story.
 Her siblings and cousins were scrambling to their feet.
 It was really late and they all had to turn in.
 The next day would be really busy so, they all had to rest.
 Agunwa was coming with his people tomorrow for the concluding rites that would make Uzumma his wife.

-Mama Nnukwu called Uzumma immediately she stood up, “Come to me, Mma” She had always called her that.
+Nnukwu called Uzumma immediately she stood up, “Come to me, Mma” She had always

 “I noticed you were lost in thought at some point during our story-telling session,” she said gently, when Uzumma came and sat next to her on the mat.
 “I bet you were thinking about your new life and what it would be like."